 Ultimately, the pressure gradient increases collateral circulation to the abdomen and lower extremities via intercostal, internal mammary, scapular, and other arteries.

-If coarctation is significant, circulatory shock with renal insufficiency (oliguria or anuria) and metabolic acidosis may develop in the first 7 to 10 days of life and may mimic findings of other systemic disorders such as sepsis.
+If coarctation is significant, circulatory shock with renal insufficiency (oliguria or anuria) and metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly subnormal... read more may develop in the first 7 to 10 days of life and may mimic findings of other systemic disorders such as sepsis.
 Infants with critical (severe) coarctation are likely to become acutely ill as soon as the ductus arteriosus constricts or closes.

 Less severe coarctation may be asymptomatic during infancy.
 Subtle symptoms (eg, headache, chest pain, fatigue, and leg claudication during physical activities) may be present as children age.
-Upper-extremity hypertension is often present, but heart failure rarely develops after the neonatal period.
-Rarely, intracerebral aneurysms rupture, resulting in subarachnoid or intracerebral hemorrhage.
+Upper-extremity hypertension is often present, but heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more rarely develops after the neonatal period.
+Rarely, in adulthood, intracerebral aneurysms rupture, resulting in subarachnoid or intracerebral hemorrhage.

-Typical physical examination findings include strong pulses and hypertension in the upper extremities, diminished or delayed femoral pulses, and a BP gradient, with low or unobtainable arterial BP in the lower extremities.
+Typical physical examination findings include strong pulses and hypertension in the upper extremities, diminished or delayed femoral pulses, and a blood pressure (BP) gradient, with low or unobtainable arterial BP in the lower extremities.

-A grade 2 to 3/6 ejection systolic murmur is often present at the upper left sternal border, left axilla, and sometimes most prominently in the left interscapular area (see table Heart Murmur Intensity).
-An apical systolic ejection click may be present if a bicuspid aortic valve is also present.
+A grade 2 to 3/6 ejection systolic murmur is often present at the upper left sternal border, left axilla, and sometimes most prominently in the left interscapular area (see table Heart Murmur Intensity Heart Murmur Intensity Auscultation of the heart requires excellent hearing and the ability to distinguish subtle differences in pitch and timing.
+Hearing-impaired health care practitioners can use amplified stethoscopes... read more ).
+An apical systolic ejection click may be present if a bicuspid aortic valve Bicuspid Aortic Valve Bicuspid aortic valve is the presence of only two (rather than the normal three) valve cusps.
+Bicuspid aortic valve is the most common congenital cardiovascular abnormality.
+It is present in... read more is also present.
 Dilated intercostal collateral arteries may cause a continuous murmur in the intercostal spaces.

-Affected females may have Turner syndrome, a congenital disorder causing lymphedema of the feet, webbed neck, squarely shaped chest, cubitus valgus, and widely spaced nipples.
+Affected females may have Turner syndrome Turner Syndrome In Turner syndrome, girls are born with one of their two X chromosomes partly or completely missing.
+Diagnosis is based on clinical findings and is confirmed by cytogenetic analysis.
+Treatment... read more , a congenital disorder causing lymphedema of the feet, webbed neck, squarely shaped chest, cubitus valgus, and widely spaced nipples.

-Diagnosis is suggested by clinical examination (including BP measurement in all 4 extremities), supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies or, in older patients with a suboptimal echocardiographic window, with CT or MR angiography.
+Diagnosis is suggested by clinical examination (including BP measurement in all 4 extremities and palpation of femoral pulses), supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies or, in older patients with a suboptimal echocardiographic window, with CT or MR angiography.

-ECG usually shows left ventricular hypertrophy but may be normal.
-In neonates and small infants, ECG usually shows right ventricular hypertrophy rather than left ventricular hypertrophy.
+ECG usually shows left ventricular hypertrophy but findings may be normal.
+Because the presence of a coarctation alters fetal circulation by shifting a higher proportion of flow through the right ventricle, neonates and infants with severe coarctation usually have right ventricular hypertrophy rather than left ventricular hypertrophy.

 Symptomatic neonates are treated promptly.
 In infants with very mild coarctation and no signs of lower body hypoperfusion, the condition is monitored until definitive repair is done.

-Symptomatic neonates require cardiopulmonary stabilization with infusion of prostaglandin E1 (beginning at 0.05 to 0.1 mcg/kg/min) to reopen the constricted ductus arteriosus.
-Opening the ductus and its aortic ampulla provides some relief by allowing pulmonary artery blood to bypass the aortic obstruction via the ductus and increase perfusion of the descending aorta, improving systemic perfusion and reversing metabolic acidosis.
+Symptomatic neonates require cardiopulmonary stabilization with infusion of prostaglandin E1 (beginning at 0.05 to 0.1 mcg/kg/minute) to reopen the constricted ductus arteriosus.
+Opening the ductus and its aortic ampulla provides some relief of the aortic obstruction.
+It also allows pulmonary artery blood to bypass the aortic obstruction via right-to-left shunting across the ductus and increases perfusion of the descending aorta, improving systemic perfusion and reversing metabolic acidosis.

-Diuretics can help treat heart failure symptoms.
+Diuretics can help treat heart failure Heart failure in neonates Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more symptoms.
 IV milrinone can be useful in select circumstances (eg, infants with heart failure and significant left ventricle dysfunction).

-In nonemergent situations, patients with hypertension may be treated with beta-blockers; ACE inhibitors may adversely affect renal function.
+In nonemergent situations, patients with hypertension may be treated with beta-blockers; angiotensin-converting enzyme (ACE) inhibitors may adversely affect renal function.
 After repair of the coarctation, hypertension may persist or develop years after repair and can be treated with beta-blockers, ACE inhibitors, angiotensin II receptor blockers, or calcium channel blockers.

 Supplemental oxygen should be used with caution in neonates because the resulting decrease in pulmonary vascular resistance may increase pulmonary blood flow at the expense of systemic blood flow.